-Charitable contributions.
 For taxpayers who want to make a contribution, an above-the-line deduction of $300 is available, per tax return, regardless of your filing status.
 This deduction is only available for the 2020 tax year.
 You can donate to multiple charities but the contribution must be at $300 or less to take advantage of this deduction.
 This above-the-line deduction for $300 or less should help ease the elimination of the charitable deduction for most taxpayers.

 For 2020 only, you can contribute as much of your income to as many charities you want.
 The usual contribution limit is at 60%.
 Only a few taxpayers can take advantage of this deduction.
-This is a tax proposal is meant to assist struggling charities during the pandemic.
+This is a tax proposal meant to assist struggling charities during the pandemic.

 This year you can withdraw up to $5,000 per parent from your retirement accounts to help with birth and/or adoption expenses.
 In 2020, you won’t have to pay the 10% penalty for early withdrawal.
 However, you will have to pay income taxes on the amount withdrawn.

 For 2020, as long as you have an earned income, there will be no age limit for contributing to your IRA.
-The 2020 contribution limit is $6,000 for those under 50 and $7,000 for those over age 50.
+The 2020 contribution limit is $6,000 for those under the age of 50, and $7,000 for those over the age of 50.
 Whereas, the old rule did not allow contributions to an IRA past the age of 70 ½.